-Personalised care and support can help you to live more comfortably and independently.
 Getting help at the right time can help improve your quality of life and allow you to continue enjoying life, plan ahead and make choices that are right for you.

 This fund is available for carers to take breaks and opportunities that give them choice, independence and control to improve their health and wellbeing.

 Care homes can provide accommodation with either personal or nursing care, depending upon your needs.
 They vary in size and in the facilities that they provide.

 If you are not happy with the service that you receive, or if you feel that something has gone wrong, Adult Services need to know.

 support available if you’re having problems paying energy and household bills